Security & law enforcement at WUSM

 The School of Medicine Emergency Management Program seeks to provide a seamless and comprehensive framework for improving the disaster resilience of the campus community.
 For more information on the program, click here.

 The manufacture, distribution, possession or use of illicit drugs and the unlawful possession, use or distribution of alcoholic beverages on university property or as part of its activities is prohibited.
 For more information on drugs and alcohol on campus, click here.

-The possession, storage or use of firearms, knives, ammunition and other dangerous weapons is prohibited on all University property.
-For more information on the weapons policy, click here.
+Under the Washington University Policy on Weapons, Explosives or Fireworks, the possession, storage or use of firearms, knives, ammunition and other dangerous weapons is prohibited on all University property as specified in the policy.

 For a list of services provided by the Protective Services group, click here.